doriang102/doriang102.github.io/_posts/2017-06-10-statistical-confidence-and-power.md

-In this section, we look more carefully at the sample size necessary to make statistically valid inferences from observations and see what estimates we obtain on our confidence for both Frequentist and Bayesian approaches.
+In this section, we look more carefully at the sample size necessary to make statistically valid inferences from observations, and see what estimates we obtain on our confidence of the outcome for both Frequentist and Bayesian approaches.

-When organizing an experiment, we must ask ourselves a few questions:
+When organizing an experiment, we must ask ourselves a few questions (not exhaustive):

 - 1) What is the hypothesis we are testing?